colurw/pandora_NLP/readme.md

 exist deep within a model can be difficult.

-In some cases, it might be possible to peek inside this box and understand what internal representations (concepts) the algorithm is using to make its inferences.
+In some cases, it might be possible to peek inside this box and understand what latent feature representations (concepts) the algorithm is using to make its inferences.
-Ideally, this would mean understanding what each network node represents in the feature map at that point, and its contribution to the network's final output.
+Ideally, this would mean understanding what each network node represents in the latent space.

 ## Bug Or Feature